-Olivewood was a first design experience for local Eastern Cape man Algy Kietzmann, a former Sunshine Tour pro, who was very hands-on with the project, personally shaping each of the greens complexes.
-In the last year he has improved the playability of the course by widening the playing corridors and cutting back the rough.
+Olivewood was a first design experience for Eastern Cape local Algy Kietzmann, a former Sunshine Tour pro, who was hands-on with the project, personally shaping each of the greens complexes.
+He has improved the general playability by widening the playing corridors and cutting back the rough.

 Attractive boutique hotel alongside the 18th hole with 24 spacious ground-floor villa-type rooms, where you can park your car outside the front door.